-B3.4 Excavation Obje ctives Contr rols 01 To set maximum acceptable volumes of excavation which:a) require buildings to be designed and sited to relate to the existing topography of the site; C1 For a dwelling house, dual occupancy or semi-detached dwelling (including attached and detached garaging)-the maximum volume of excavation permitted is no greater than the volume shown in Figure 13A. b) ensure excavation, including the cumulative impacts of excavation, does not adversely impact land stabilisation, ground water flows and vegetation; c) avoid structural risks to surrounding structures; d) ensure noise, vibration, dust and C2 For a residential flat building, manor houses, multi dwelling housing, multi dwelling housing (terraces), or attached dwelling development (including attached and detached garaging)-the maximum volume of excavation permitted is no greater than the volume shown in Figure 13B. e) enable deep soil planting in required setbacks; C3 For any other use (including attached and detached garaging) not addressed in C1 and C2 above-the maximum volume of excavation permitted is no greater than the volume shown in Figure 13B. f) ensure traffic impacts and impacts on local infrastructure arising from the transfer of excavated material from the development site by heavy vehicles are reasonable; and g) satisfy the principles of ecologically C4 A variation to the volume shown in Figures 13A and 13B will be considered for residential flat buildings only, however the maximum volume of excavation permitted will only be the amount needed to accommodate: sustainable development (including the energy expended in excavation and transport of material and the relative energy intensity of subterranean areas in dwellings). a) car parking to comply with the maximum rates in Part E1 of this DCP and any reasonable access thereto, if the maximum car parking rates are required by the Council; and
+- C1 For a dwelling house dual occupancy or semi-detached dwelling (including attached and detached (araging)-the maximum volume of excavation permitted is no greate than the volume shown in Figure 13A. - C2 For a residential flat building, manor houses, multi dwelling housing, multi dwelling housing (terraces), or attached dwelling development (including attached and detached garaging)-the maximum volume of excavation permitted is no greater than the volume shown in Figure 13B. - C3 For any other use (including attached and detached garaging) not addressed in C1 and C2 above-the maximum volume of excavation permitted is no greater than the volume shown in Figure 13B. - C4 A variation to the volume shown in Figures 13A and 13B will be considered for residential flat buildings only, however the maximum volume of excavation permitted will only be the amount needed to accommodate: - a) car parking to comply with the maximum rates in Part E1 of this DCP and any reasonable access thereto, if the maximum car parking rates are required by the Council; and

-Objectives Controls b) storage at a rate of 8m3 (cubic metres per dwelling.
-C5 The volume controls in C1 and C2 above on the apply to backyard swimming pools and tennis courts located outside the building envelope.
+B3.4 Excavation Objectives Controls b) storage at a rate of 8m3 (cubic metres) per dwelling.
+C5 The volume controls in C1 and C2 above do not apply to backyard swimming pools and tennis courts located outside the building envelope.
 (Note: Separate controls apply which limit excavation, refer to Section 3.7.4 Ancillary development - swimming pools, tennis courts and outbuildings).
 C6 Basement walls and any piling (or similar structural elements) must be no closer to the boundary than permitted by the setback controls (refer to Figure 14).
-C7 Notwithstanding C6, basement walls and any piling (or similar structural elements for residential flat buildings, manor house multi dwellings housing, multi dwelling housing (terraces) and attached dwelling must be no closer to the boundary than 1.5m (see Figure 15).
-C8 Excavation in relation to an existing attached dwelling, semi-detached dwellin or attached dual occupancy is not to occu under: a) common party walls; b) footings to common party wall; c) freestanding boundary walls; d) footings to freestanding boundary wal C9 Excavation below 2m or within 1.5m of the boundary must be accompanied by a geotechnical and hydrogeological report and a structural report demonstrating the the works will not have any adverse effect on surrounding structures.
+C7 Notwithstanding C6, basement walls and any piling (or similar structural elements) for residential flat buildings, manor houses, multi dwellings housing, multi dwelling housing (terraces) and attached dwellings oust be no closer to the boundary than 1.5m (see Figure 15).
+Excavation in relation to an existing attached dwelling, semi-detached dwelling, or attached dual occupancy is not to occur under: a) common party walls; b) footings to common party wall: a) common party walls; 0 b) footings to common party wall; c) freestanding boundary walls; CX d) footings to freestanding boundary walls.
+3d by MDCR 20 C9 Excavation below 2m or within 1.5m of the boundary must be accompanied by a geotechnical and hydrogeological report and a structural report demonstrating that the works will not have any adverse effect on surrounding structures.
 Note: Council may identify other circumstances where these reports are required.
 All reports must be prepared in accordance with Council's guidelines.
-As a condition of a development consent, Council will require the preparation and submission of a dilapidation report for

-B3.4 Excavation

-Objectives Controls

-properties neighbouring the development and the use of vibration monitoring devices during construction, unless the applicant is able to demonstrate that these are not required.
+As a condition of a development consent, Council will require the preparation and submission of a dilapidation report for properties neighbouring the development and the use of vibration monitoring devices during construction, unless the applicant is able to demonstrate that these are not required.